iterative/dvc.org/content/docs/command-reference/add.md

 Summarizing, the result is that the target data is replaced by small `.dvc` files that can be easily tracked with Git.

-It's possible to prevent files or directories from being added by DVC by adding the corresponding patterns in a [`.dvcignore`](/doc/user-guide/dvcignore) file.
+It's possible to prevent files or directories from being added by DVC by entering the corresponding patterns in a `.dvcignore` file.

 You can also [undo `dvc add`](/doc/user-guide/how-to/stop-tracking-data) to stop tracking files or directories.